bmuenzenmeyer/personal-goals/README.md

 - [ ] atom package: autocomplete-patternlab as a means to learn more about their package/extensibility/modularization models
 - [ ] Get a better functional understanding of React
 - [ ] Get a better functional understanding of Angular
-- [ ] Use Macaw more, or uninstall it
 - [ ] Do something with service workers, offline API
 - [ ] Remove iconfonts from sites in favor of SVG
 - [ ] Deeper learning around Adobe products